guojing0/guojing0.github.io/about-me.md

 **Guo Jing** is the one who posts the blog, id est sum.
 Guo was born in 1995.

-I am a coding learner, I've been a blogger since 2009.
+I am a coding learner, and I love taking photos.
+I've been a blogger since 2009.
 BTW, I want to be a *Jedi*.

-In spare time, I enjoy reading books, writing blogs and codes, learning Latin, watching movies and traveling.
+In spare time, I enjoy reading books, writing blogs and codes, learning Latin, taking photos and traveling.

 contact me: <rush.guo@gmail.com>